DevExpress-Examples/word-document-api-enable-automatic-hyphenation/README.md

 The following code sample shows how to link dictionaries to the [Word Processing File API](https://docs.devexpress.com/OfficeFileAPI/17488/word-processing-document-api) component to enable automatic hyphenation.
 The `RichEditDocumentServer` supports two types of dictionaries: **OpenOfficeHyphenationDictionary** and **CustomHyphenationDictionary**.

+ [!Important]
+> The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 ## Files to Review

 * [Program.cs](./CS/word-processing-hyphenation/Program.cs) (VB: [Program.vb](./VB/word-processing-hyphenation/Program.vb))